elpete/CFCollection/README.md

 ```

 ### any
-Alias for `contains`.
+Alias for `has`.
 Returns true if any item in the collection returns true from the predicate function.

 ### every